OSGeo/OSGeoLive-doc/en/quickstart/vmware_quickstart.rst

 ::

-        user@osgeolive:~$ sudo apt-get install open-vm-dkms open-vm-toolbox
+        sudo apt-get install open-vm-dkms open-vm-toolbox

 In the Virtual Machine window, select :menuselection:`Virtual Machine --> Virtual Machine Settings` menu, shift over to the Options tab, and click the Shared Folders setting.
 Now you can click the "+" button to add a directory from your host computer to be shared inside the virtual OSGeo Live system.
-Suppose you want to share the directory `C:\\Users\\your_name\\Documents`.
-Click the browse button to find the directory, give it a name such as "Documents", and click "Save".
+Suppose you want to share the directory `C:\\Users\\your_name\\Downloads`.
+Click the browse button to find the directory, give it a name such as "Downloads", and click "Save".

 .. image:: ../../images/screenshots/800x600/vmware_shared.png
         :scale: 80